Lonsdale College, Lancaster: Facilities

 Lonsdale College has a bar called The Red Lion, a computer lab, a study room, and a launderette.

 Residences

 Just over half of the college's students live in college at any one time.
 Other Lonsdale students live in Lancaster city centre.
 The residential buildings housing the college's entirely en-suite accommodation are named after places in the Lonsdale area.
-Residential buildings are reallocated from year to year for administrative convenience so which are Lonsdalian ones is subject to change each year.
+Residential buildings are reallocated from year to year for administrative convenience so which are Lonsdelian ones is subject to change each year.

 Governance

 The college is established under the statutes of the university.
 Internally, the key committee which runs the college is the College Syndicate.

 The current acting principal is Sherry Currington, who is also the dean.

 Current student President is George Nagle, and student Vice-President is Nathan Mooney, as of 2023.

-College Symbols
+College symbols

-An heraldic "leopard" (the name given in heraldry to a lion "passant guardant", i.e., walking from right to left with face turned towards the viewer) features in the official Lonsdale college logo.
-The college colours are observed in the college scarf and are: blue, white, red and grey.
+The college logo features an heraldic "leopard", the name given in heraldry to a lion "passant guardant" i.e. walking from right to left with face turned towards the viewer.